...

 Flash photography is not permitted when taking photos of wildlife.
 Professional photography and videos recorded for commercial purposes must be authorized by the Galapagos National Park.
 Drones can only be used with a special permit.

 Yes!
-You really need goggles to enjoy everything that the Galapagos offers underwater.
-Snorkeling gear will be provided to you on board our cruises.
+You’ll really want a pair of goggles to properly enjoy everything that the Galapagos offers underwater.
+But don’t worry!
+Snorkeling gear is provided free of charge on our cruises!

 No. Sports fishing is prohibited inside the Marine Reserve.
 Local fishermen are allowed to fish, however.